Lightprotocol/cypherpunk-hackathon/ideas.md

 - **Rent reclaim suite**: UIs for compress and reclaim rent without data loss.
 - **Staking**: Use cTokens/cPDAs for stake accounts.
 - **Identity verification**: cPDAs for user profiles.
-- **Blockchain** **Explorer**: visualizers for Solana transactions that involve ZK Compression
-- **Storage cost savings UI**: a tool that visualizes the rent savings with ZK Compression vs. regular Solana accounts based on account size or tokens in the user's wallet.
 - **zk-Oracles**: an oracle that proves TLS signatures inside a SNARK and uses compressed PDAs to store data

 **(iii) Consumer Apps and Stablecons**